 While sedation dentistry is generally safe, it does come with potential risks.
 Common side effects include drowsiness and nausea.
 Allergic reactions, though rare, can occur.
 Dr. Slate and his team take precautions to monitor for any adverse reactions and ensure patient safety.

-Yes, sedation dentistry is safe when performed by trained professionals.
-Dr. Slate and his team have the expertise to administer sedation safely.
+Yes, sedation dentistry is very safe when it is done by trained professionals like Dr. Slate and his team.
+Dr. Slate has special training in sedation techniques.